Miami Cruise Ship Lawyers

 Cruise Ship Trip and Fall Cases

 Negligently constructed stairways are the most common cause of trip and fall injuries on cruise ships.
-We have handled many stairway cases and we frequently rely on expert architects or engineers to perform a safety analysis in our to guide our cases.
+Our cruise ship injury lawyers have handled many stairway cases and we frequently rely on expert architects or engineers to perform a safety analysis in our to guide our cases.

 As a practical matter, Americans are accustomed to walking up or down stairways that meet certain industry standards.
 Every stairway in the United States is supposed to comply with certain industry standards requiring the stairway to uniform, stable, slip-resistant, and not too steep.
 The stepping surface of each step is supposed to be large enough to fit your foot, stable (it should not bend or shift), and level.
 Each stepping surface (called a tread) is supposed to be the same size and shape as the steps above and below it.
 Further the distance between each step must be uniform.
 When a stairway does not meet industry standards people are more likely to be caused to “miss a step” or land awkwardly on a step and fall.
 If a cruise ship stairway fails to meet industry standards, then that is evidence that the cruise line was negligent and can be held responsible for your injuries.